Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 [^10]: I will explain my thinking in another post later, and then edit this with a link to that post.

+[^11]: [Ghostery's documentation at the time of writing](https://web.archive.org/web/20240721030135/https://www.ghostery.com/private-search) is extremely misleading, using clever language that seems to heavily imply the use of an independent index and crawler while not saying so outright: Ghostery says it <q cite="https://web.archive.org/web/20240721030135/https://www.ghostery.com/private-search">gets you objective results from a unique search index</q> and that it will <q cite="https://web.archive.org/web/20240721030135/https://www.ghostery.com/private-search">crawl it's [sic] search index.</q> Privacy claims require trust, and word games do little to build it.

-[^11]: Some search engines support the `site:` search operator to limit searches to subpages or subdomains of a single site or TLD. `site:.one`, for instance, limits searches to websites with the ".one" TLD.
+[^12]: Some search engines support the `site:` search operator to limit searches to subpages or subdomains of a single site or TLD. `site:.one`, for instance, limits searches to websites with the ".one" TLD.

-[^12]: Matt from Gigablast told me that indexing YouTube or LinkedIn will get you blocked if you aren't Google or Microsoft.
+[^13]: Matt from Gigablast told me that indexing YouTube or LinkedIn will get you blocked if you aren't Google or Microsoft.
 I imagine that you could do so by getting special permission if you're a megacorporation.